styxit/HTPC-Manager/README.md

 #### SO YOU FOUND A BUG?
 GREAT!

-Before you open a new issue make sure you:
+Before you open a new issue, make sure you:
-- Check this if issue solved before
+- Check if this issue has been solved before
 - Are using the master2 branch (all other branches should be considered experimental)
 - Update to the lastest version
 - Have restart HTPC Manager